ERAXIS- anidulafungin injection, powder, lyophilized, for solution

-Twenty eight (9%) patients in the ERAXIS arm and 36 (12%) patients in the fluconazole arm had adverse reactions leading to discontinuation of study medication.
-The most common adverse reactions leading to study drug discontinuation were maculopapular rash for the ERAXIS arm.
-The most common adverse reactions leading to discontinuation were rash and increased AST for the fluconazole arm.
+Twenty-eight (9%) patients in the ERAXIS arm and 36 (12%) patients in the fluconazole arm had adverse reactions related to study medication.
+The most common adverse reactions leading to study discontinuation were maculopapular rash (1 patient) for the ERAXIS arm.
+The most common adverse reactions leading to discontinuation were rash (1 patient) and increased AST (1 patient) for the fluconazole arm.

 Table 3 presents adverse reactions that were reported in ≥5% of subjects receiving ERAXIS therapy.

 |N (%)||N (%)|